artimai-eng/cafe_sunberry_analysis/README.md

 ## Customer analysis

--  Digital Wallets was the most preffered mode of overall payment.
+-  Digital Wallets was the most preffered mode of overall payment by 23%.
--  In-store orders slightly exceeded Takeaway orders by 2%.
+-  Customers prefer in-store by a whooping 31% compared to takeway(29%)
 -  People preferred to pay by cash than Digital wallets more in in-place orders and vice versa for takeaway.

 ## Data Quality Findings